-For recommended dosing adjustments in patients with renal impairment (see PRECAUTIONS).
+For recommended dosing adjustments in patients with renal impairment see PRECAUTIONS section.

 Chemotherapy courses are repeated at 3- to 4-week intervals after adequate recovery from any toxicity.

-As with other potentially toxic compounds, caution should be exercised in handling and preparing the solution of Etoposide.
-Skin reactions associated with accidental exposure to Etoposide may occur.
+As with other potentially toxic compounds, caution should be exercised in handling and preparing the solution of Etoposide Injection USP.
+Skin reactions associated with accidental exposure to Etoposide Injection USP may occur.
 The use of gloves is recommended.
-If Etoposide solution contacts the skin or mucosa, immediately and thoroughly wash the skin with soap and water and flush the mucosa with water.
+If Etoposide Injection USP solution contacts the skin or mucosa, immediately and thoroughly wash the skin with soap and water and flush the mucosa

 Preparation for Intravenous Administration

-Etoposide Injection, USP must be diluted prior to use with either 5% Dextrose Injection, USP, or 0.9% Sodium Chloride Injection, USP, to give a final concentration of 0.2 to 0.4 mg/mL.
+Etoposide Injection USP must be diluted prior to use with either 5% Dextrose Injection, or 0.9% Sodium Chloride Injection, to give a final concentration of 0.2 to 0.4 mg/mL.
 If solutions are prepared at concentrations above 0.4 mg/mL, precipitation may occur.
-Hypotension following rapid intravenous administration has been reported, hence, it is recommended that the Etoposide solution be administered over a 30- to 60-minute period.
+Hypotension following rapid intravenous administration has been reported; hence, it is recommended that the Etoposide Injection USP solution be administered over a 30- to 60-minute period.
 A longer duration of administration may be used if the volume of fluid to be infused is a concern.
-Etoposide should not be given by rapid intravenous injection.
+Etoposide Injection USP should not be given by rapid intravenous injection.

-Parenteral drug products should be inspected visually for particulate matter and discoloration (see DESCRIPTION) prior to administration whenever solution and container permit.
+Parenteral drug products should be inspected visually for particulate matter and discoloration (see DESCRIPTION section) prior to administration whenever solution and container permit.

 How is Etoposide Supplied

-- National Study Commission on cytotoxic Exposure - Recommendations for Handling Cytotoxic Agents.
-Available from Louis P. Jeffrey, Sc.D., Chairman, National Study Commission on Cytotoxic Exposure, Massachusetts College of Pharmacy and Allied Health Sciences, 179 Longwood Avenue, Boston, Massachusetts 02115.
+- National Study Commission on Cytotoxic Exposure - Recommendations for Handling Cytotoxic Agents.
+Available from Louis P. Jeffrey, Sc.D., Chairman, National Study Commission on Cytotoxic Exposure, Massachusetts College of Pharmacy and Allied Health Sciences, 179 Longwood Avenue, Boston, MA 02115.

 5 mL Multiple Dose Vial